Our knowledge of orthopaedics. Your best health.

 Your doctor and nurses will work with you to help reduce your pain.
 Typically, you will be given medicine through an IV in the first few hours after surgery.
 Then you will be switched to oral pain medicine.
 This may take the form of opioids, nonsteroidal anti-inflammatory drugs (NSAIDs), or over-the-counter pain medication such as acetaminophen.
 Your doctor may also use a combination of these medications to manage pain.

-Be aware that while opioids can relieve pain after surgery, they are a narcotic and can be addictive.
+Be aware that while opioids can relieve pain after surgery, they are narcotics and can be addictive.
 Opioid dependency and overdose have become critical public health issues in the U.S. It is important to take opioids only as directed by your doctor and to stop taking them as soon as your pain begins to improve.
 Your surgeon will help you with pain management during your recovery.

 Rehabilitation